February – April 2014

 Walk-in-Wednesdays are back!
 January 29 and February 5 – 10AM-12PM and 1:30PM-4:30PM.
 No appointment necessary.
 Students, drop in to have your resume reviewed, talk about internships, career options and more.
 Visit us in the Alumni Theatre, 2nd floor in the Center for Student Success.

-Caldwell College will celebrate its first Pi Day on March 13-14 in the Jennings Library.
+Caldwell University will celebrate its first Pi Day on March 13-14 in the Jennings Library.
 Pi is the symbol for the ratio of the circumference of a circle to its diameter.
 Whatever the size of a circle, when its circumference is divided by its diameter the result is always 3.14159–known as pi.
 Most famously celebrated by Princeton University, Pi Day became a national event in 2009 when the House of Representatives officially recognized it through Resolution 224.
 The goal of Pi Day is to increase math understanding among the American public.

-Math faculty will kick off Caldwell College’s celebration on Pi Day Eve, March 13 at 11:00am in the Library lobby.
+Math faculty will kick off Caldwell University’s celebration on Pi Day Eve, March 13 at 11:00am in the Library lobby.
 At noon, pop artist Michael Albert [http://www.michaelalbert.com] will deliver an original Pi Day puzzle and speak about his Pi art in the Main Reference Room.
 The festivities will continue through Friday, March 14 with Math faculty leading games, activities and challenges in the Library lobby.
 All are welcome to join the celebration!

 The trio will perform music from the early 19th century through the early 21st century.
 Pieces include a trio by Austrian composer and pianist, Johann Nepomuk Hummel, Trois Aquarelles by the French composer and flutist Philippe Gaubert and Voices of the Rainforest by the Spanish composer and pianist Elisenda Fábregas.